How to Use "Have Got" in English Grammar

 English grammar can be tricky, especially when it comes to expressions like “have got.”

-This phrase often confuses both native speakers and English learners.
+This phrase often confuses both native speakers and learners of English.

-• We’ve got to finish this project by Friday. (obligation)
+• Obligations: We’ve got to finish this project by Friday.

-It started as a perfect form of the verb “to get,” meaning “to obtain” or “to acquire.”
+The phrase originated as a perfect form of “to get,” meaning “to obtain” or “to acquire.”

-Over time, its usage expanded, and it became a common alternative to the simple “have” in many contexts.
+Over time, it evolved into a widely used alternative to “have” in informal settings.

 • I have got a dog. = I have a dog.